 Relies on Internet Access

 During an emergency, a loss of power will disrupt all communications using VoIP service.
 VoIP-compatible devices require a sustained power source.
-Your business may still need a back-up landline telephone for emergencies.
+Your business may still need a backup landline telephone for emergencies.

-Looking at the VoIP advantages and disadvantages, it’s clear that VoIP’s advantages outweigh the limitations.
+Looking at the VoIP advantages and disadvantages, it’s clear that VoIP’s benefits outweigh the limitations.
 At Frontier Business Products, we work with many businesses from all fields and help them control, optimize and manage their workflow.
 Our VoIP service is easy to install and integrates seamlessly with other software.
 Contact us today and find out more.